2017 GEICO 500: Final practice

 Final practice session for Friday was cancelled due to rain.

 Qualifying

 Ricky Stenhouse Jr. scored the pole for the race with a time of 49.993 and a speed of 191.547 mph.
-Describing the thought of leading the field to green "nice," Stenhouse said his crew "worked really, really hard on these cars.
+Stenhouse said his crew "worked really, really hard on these cars.
 Like I said earlier, Jimmy Fennig has done a great job on these speedway cars.
 This is cool.
 Doug Yates builds awesome horsepower.
 With his dad, Robert, not doing as well as we would like, it would be cool to dedicate this one to him and all the hard work that the engine shop does.
 Man, it’s a cool way to start the weekend.
-I’m ready to get to Sunday.
+I’m ready to get to Sunday."